A50 road: Original route

 From that point until the 1990s the southern point of the A50 was at a junction with the A508 in Kingsthorpe, Northampton.

 In the 1990s, with the opening of the A14 and to discourage traffic from using the road between Leicester and Northampton, the old route was re-designated as A5199 between Leicester and Northampton.

 At the same time the A50 became the A511 north of Leicester, between Burton upon Trent and Ashby-de-la-Zouch to Leicester when the dual carriageway section bypassing Derby was completed.

-The current route
+Modern route

 Part of the route mirrored the plans for the original M64 motorway, with three lanes in some sections – notably between Kegworth and the A6 near Derby.

 The new A50 route was opened in stages between March 1985 and 1999, with using various temporary designations: